roopam100/cp4i-ipost-cpc-pot/Messaging/MQ-labs/Lab_3/Readme.md

 	![](./images/image26.png)

-	Click *Configuration* in the top right corner.
+	Click *View Configuration* in the top right corner.

 1. The queue manager properties are displayed.
 Click *Cluster* to see the cluster properties where you see your cluster name - UNICLUSxx.